 How Are European Markets Doing Today?

-London's FTSE 100 is trading 0.20% higher at press time.
-Gains in consumer stocks are mostly offset by declines in energy, banks, and travel stocks.
-Investors will be watching the house price index data scheduled to release Tuesday.

-Germany's DAX is trading 0.25% lower at publication time after the Producer Price Index showed 0.4% month-over-month growth in September.
-However, the Index declined 1% year-over-year, better than the expectation of a 1.4% decline.
-Automobile and tech stocks are dragging the index lower, partially offset by gains in bank stocks.
+Germany's DAX is down by 1.05% at press time, led by a fall in media, technology, retail, and healthcare stocks.

-France's CAC 40 index is trading 0.53% higher, led by gains in financials and technology stocks, partially offset by declines in materials and healthcare stocks.
-There are no major events scheduled Tuesday.
+France's CAC 40 index has shed 1.16% on the last check, dragged lower by energy and healthcare shares, partially offset by gains in financials and technology shares.
+There are no major economic events scheduled in France for Wednesday.

-Spain's IBEX index is higher by 0.45% in early trade.
-Sectors across the board are trading in green.
+Spain's IBEX index is trading 0.47% lower, led by material and technology stocks.
+There are no major economic events scheduled in the country for Wednesday.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.